 top of page

-Why My Brake Pedal Goes To The Floor?
+Why Does My Brake Pedal Sink To The Floor?

-Here’s a few causes why your brake pedal goes to the floor:
+Let's have a look at these problems causing your brake pedal goes to the floor.

 Air In The Brake Line

-A soft / spongy brake pedal could be caused by air in the brake lines.
+A low brake pedal could be caused by air in the brake lines.
 Air in the brake line prevents brake fluid flow which will be felt in a soft spongy pedal when you apply the brakes.

 If this is the case have your brake lines inspected and perhaps a brake flush and / or bleed the air out of the system.
 Bleeding the brakes or flushing the brake fluid will get rid of the air inside the lines.
 Brake fluid has a boiling temperature and through the course of time may create moisture.
 The older the brake oil the higher the chance of boiling and moisture trapped in the system.
 You want all brake components to perform in peak condition and fresh brake fluid will lubricate your brake lines and components to spec.